Eaton launches electric vehicle charging infrastructure and battery energy storage system solutions to power APAC's transition to a low-carbon future

 Fueled by maturing sustainable development policies and government incentives, EV ownership has become more prevalent in recent years.
 Policymakers worldwide are recognizing the importance of having reliable and accessible EV charging infrastructure in place to support growing EV adoption.

 Within APAC, countries have stepped up their carbon emission commitments by pushing forward with sustainable transportation and mobility policies.
-Earlier this year, the Singapore government proposed to introduce a law which will require new buildings with car parks to be developed with sufficient passive provision to support EV charging points for 15% of total parking spaces.
-The requirements also apply to developments that increase their floor area or approved electrical load by more than 50% and 280 kVA respectively.
+In Malaysia, incentives to support the local EV industry were announced at Budget 2022, including tax income exemption for installing and renting EV charging facilities.
+Elsewhere in the region, the Singapore government proposed to introduce a law which will require new buildings with car parks to be developed with sufficient passive provision to support EV charging points for 15% of total parking spaces.

 To help building owners and developers prepare for emerging regulations and future demand, Eaton has introduced its comprehensive suite of EVCI power management and digital management solutions in APAC.
 Building upon existing technology and insights garnered from Eaton's experience in Europe and America, and tailored to meet the unique needs and opportunities within APAC, this latest suite of EVCI solutions helps building managers and EV fleet operators seamlessly and flexibly operate EV infrastructures.
 Examples include: